 In Australia, it is illegal to touch your mobile phone while driving.
 You may be permitted to use your phone while driving only if the phone is secured in a commercially designed holder fixed to the vehicle and doesn’t obscure your view of the road and it can only be operated without you touching any part of the phone, such as via Bluetooth or voice activation.
 From the 1st of February 2020, Queensland motorists caught using their mobile phones behind the wheel will face the country’s toughest penalties from this weekend.
 The fine will be hiked up to a whopping $1000, more than double the current penalty of $400 and drivers will also cop four demerit points, up from the current penalty of three.

-To prepare you for these increased penalties, this Tech Tip will cover how you can set up your iPhone to help abide by these laws.
+To prepare you for these increased penalties, this Tech Tip will cover how you can set up your iPhone to help abide by the new QLD driving these laws.